Namgida Band

-Namgida Band (Hangul: 남기다밴드) is a South Korean indie folk music group formed in Jeju Island in 2012.
+Namgida Band is a South Korean indie folk music group formed in Jeju Island in 2012.
 The trio is composed of Ryu Jun-young (guitar, lead vocals), Hong Chang-ki (drum, percussion), and Jo Kyung-rae (viola). the local band performs mainly in Jeju Island.

 The group made its debut in 2014 with their digital single "Leaving It Behind in the Road".